 A few words on the use of photos in general

-My basic opinion in this regard is that the influence of your headshot on the success of an application plays a relatively small role in most cases.
+My basic opinion in this regard is that the influence of your headshot on the success of a job application plays a relatively small role in most cases.
 Other factors (in particular the presentation of your previous achievements) are much more decisive, so you should not worry too much about this issue.
-This only applies as long as you do not use a completely inappropriate image.
+However, this only stays true as long as you do not use an inappropriate image.
 I’ll explain how to avoid this in more detail further below.

-Of course, I’m aware that using a portrait photograph in your CV is not common practice in all countries.
-As a globally acting coach, I am therefore occasionally asked whether such a photo should be included, even if it is not typical in my client’s own country.
+Of course, I’m aware that using a portrait photo in your CV / résumé is not common practice in all countries.
+As a globally active coach, I am therefore occasionally asked whether such a photo should be included, even if it is not typical in my client’s own country.
 Here is my answer:

 There are two very good reasons for including a headshot.
 First of all, the modern presentation of professional profiles is shaped by the global social network LinkedIn in many ways.
 Here, the use of a profile photo is common all over the world and profiles without a photo tend to make a bad impression.
-In addition, the well-known psychological principle applies: A picture says more than 1,000 words.
-A good headshot can therefore help you to make a professional and nice impression on the reader right from the beginning.
+In addition, the well-known psychological principle applies: A picture is worth 1,000 words.
+A good headshot can therefore help you make a professional and nice impression on the reader right from the beginning.

 Possible reasons against it

 Cultural reasons, for example, may suggest that you prefer not to include a photo.
 In this context, however, the culture of the country where the hiring company or its specific branch is located is relevant and not necessarily the one of the region you are from.
 When in doubt, simply inquire with the company beforehand what their take on the use of headshots is.

 Your age can also be one of the cons.
 If you know that the hiring managers are likely to consider you to be a bit too young or too old, leave it out.
 Read my article “Silence is golden: Improve your CV / résumé by removing damaging information” to learn more about it.